Mia Nicolai

-Michaja Antonina Nicolaï (/nl/; born 7 March 1996), known simply as Mia Nicolai, is a Dutch singer, songwriter and actress.
+Michaja Antonina Nicolaï (/nl/; born 7 March 1996), known professionally as Mia Nicolai, is a Dutch singer, songwriter and actress.
 She represented the Netherlands in the Eurovision Song Contest 2023 alongside Dion Cooper with the song "Burning Daylight".

 Early life

-Michaja Nicolaï was born on 7 March 1996 in Amsterdam as the second daughter of lawyer and Party for the Animals politician Peter Nicolaï and Russian-born musician and composer Marynka Nicolaï-Krylova.
+Michaja Nicolaï was born on 7 March 1996 in Amsterdam as the second daughter of lawyer Peter Nicolaï and Russian-born musician and composer Marynka Nicolaï-Krylova.
 She started taking drama and ballet classes at the age of three, which, according to herself, sparked an interest in music.
 She later started taking piano and violin lessons.

 Career

 2018–2022: First singles

 In 2018, Mia Nicolai released her first single, a cover of American composer Glenn Miller's "At Last".
 In 2020, she released "Set Me Free" and "Mutual Needs", of which the latter was featured on DJ Zane Lowe's radio show.
 In 2021, she released two singles, "People Pleaser" and "Dream Go".